typegoose/typegoose/github-page/_docs/virtuals.md

 *This shows the difference between [`@prop`'s get & set]({{ site.baseurl }}{% link _docs/decorators/prop.md %}#get--set) and [this one]({{ site.baseurl }}{% link _docs/virtuals.md %}#get--set)*

 The difference between `@prop`'s and this one is simple, `@prop`'s get & set are ***actual properties*** that get saved to the database, only with a conversion layer
-The get & set of *getter's & setter's* are absolutly virtual
+The get & set of *getter's & setter's* are absolutely virtual

 ## Virtual Populate